 I hate to admit it, but I have to confess that I am a bit of a preset junkie.
 I have bought them all.
 Most of them are a waste of money, and I tend to use only one or two at any given time.
 At the moment I am using one from the Looks Like Film range, which I tweak a bit depending on the image.”

-In the meantime, if you want to be inspired by Mandy’s work from the heart, or even book her to capture your own family if you’re in England, you can find her at Amanda Jane Dalby Photography, Facebook and Instagram.
+A big thank you to Mandy for your words and images.
+If you want to be inspired by more of her work from the heart, or even book her to capture your own family if you’re in England, you can find her at Amanda Jane Dalby Photography, Facebook and Instagram.

 We hope you take these tips out into the field and give them a go!